LemonDrop847/LemonDrop847/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?center=false&height=60&width=500&size=40&font=Montserrat&color=36BCF7&vCenter=true&lines=Hi!;I'm+LemonDrop!;)](https://git.io/typing-svg)
 <img align="right" alt="Stupid Gif" src="./source.gif" width="275" height="200" />

-🌱 Trying to learn a lot of stuff, quite new to programming🐣
+🌱 Trying to learn a lot of stuff, quite new to programming.🐣
-💞️ Looking to collaborate on any and all interesting stuff😇
+💞️ Looking to collaborate on any and all interesting stuff.😇
 🌻 Currently learning <strong>how to make good UI</strong>.

 ## Find Me on the Web: